 CNG tanks should be replaced by a qualified service facility.
 This type of service facility will include properly trained personnel and equipment to safely vent the CNG from the tank and purge the tank with nitrogen to eliminate any pressure or fire danger associated with residual CNG in the tank.
 Once the tank is safely purged of any natural gas, the expired CNG tank must be rendered unusable and discarded.
 See the Compressed Natural Gas Fuel Tank Defueling, Decommissioning, and Disposal video or CSA EXP 2.1, Defueling, decommissioning, and disposal of compressed natural gas vehicle fuel containers best practices document for more information.

 CNG Storage Tank Inspection

-Performing a regular safety inspection of the CNG tanks is a critical maintenance requirement for CNG fuel systems.
+Performing a regular safety inspection of the CNG storage tanks is a critical maintenance requirement for CNG fuel systems.
 Damage from road debris can threaten the integrity of CNG tanks.
 Exposure to certain chemicals may cause corrosion and cracking as well.
-Because these tanks are pressurized to 3,600 pounds per square inch, what appears to be insignificant damage could pose significant danger due to tank quality degredation.
+Because these tanks are pressurized to 3,600 pounds per square inch (psi), what appears to be insignificant damage could pose significant danger due to tank quality degredation.
 For these reasons, tanks should be inspected in a qualified service facility every three years (36 months) or every 36,000 miles, whichever comes first (U.S. DOT National Highway Traffic Safety Administration FMVSS 304).
 In addition, tanks must be inspected after any fire, accident, or other incident that could cause damage to the tank.

 Tanks that are mounted in the underbody of a vehicle are at higher risk of hitting debris on the road or becoming damaged from impact, such as driving over a curb.
 Owners can locate certified inspectors by searching for "Certified CNG Fuel System Inspector" on the CSA Group website.
 The CSA Group is the standards-writing body in the United States for natural gas appliances and related equipment.